Explore Real Estate Finance Careers

 For this type of career path, an education with an emphasis on both real estate and finance is essential.
 Successful loan officers will likely have a bachelor's degree in business, finance or real estate finance, and will continue their education through continuing education or certificate courses to keep up-to-date on the latest regulations and opportunities regarding real estate financing.
 There will also most likely be on-the-job training in the first few months of employment.

 Other loan officer tasks involve the analysis of the current conditions in the regional real estate market, as well as the gathering of information about a buyer's credit, the relevant properties and many other factors that may influence the purchase.
 The loan officer then completes all the necessary paperwork and makes sure the purchase and sales agreement is legally sound, so a solid understanding of real estate law is essential.

 Often a loan officer will work with—and look to a—real estate analyst for assistance in the loan process.
 These real estate finance professionals do a lot of the background work in preparing a loan and usually have a degree in finance or business with an emphasis or course work in real estate.
 Some may have a master's of business administration in finance with an emphasis in real estate or corporate real estate.
 MBA and master's courses help professionals deep-dive into specific areas like real estate development, real estate capital markets, real estate market analysis, advanced financial analysis for commercial real estate, and real estate law.

 Analysts can work in any number of places providing analysis that gives their employers the information to make effective financing and investment decisions:

 - Lending institutions

 - Law firms or other large investment firms

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for loan officers is $62,620.
+According to the U.S. Bureau of Labor Statistics 2021 Occupational Employment Statistics, the median national annual salary for loan officers is $63,380, and for financial analysts, $95,570.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.